dmlc/dgl/docs/source/guide/minibatch-custom-sampler.rst

 samplers is *edge-wise sampler* which, as name suggested, takes in a batch of seed edge IDs to construct mini-batch data.
 DGL provides a utility :func:`dgl.dataloading.as_edge_prediction_sampler` to turn a node-wise sampler to an edge-wise sampler.
-To prevent information leakge, it requires the node-wise sampler to have an additional third argument ``exclude_eids``.
+To prevent information leakage, it requires the node-wise sampler to have an additional third argument ``exclude_eids``.
 The code below modifies the ``NeighborSampler`` we just defined to properly exclude edges from the sampled
 subgraph: